watchdogcloud/terrier/README.md

 | `alerts.cumulative.disk` | The disk usage threshold for cumulative alerts. |
 | `alerts.cumulative.durationInMin` | The duration in minutes for cumulative alerts. |

+A sample configuration file is present at `config/test.json`

 ### JWT Options

 The `authentication.jwtOptions` configuration allows you to customize the properties of the JWT (JSON Web Token) used for authentication.
 Here's a detailed explanation of each option: